jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The suburban, car-dependent culture and the idea of a lifelong career are becoming increasingly unsustainable.
 They are struggling if not dying branches on the tree of life.
 Yet, we do not have an identity that accepts these pains and uses modern tools to create a new way of life.

 Boomers inadvertently limit younger generations' economic opportunities by maintaining outdated office technologies and work cultures.
-By preserving their familiar Microsoft Office tools, traditional commuting patterns, and offshoring strategies, they unintentionally restrict technological evolution in our economy.
-While retaining much institutional knowledge and product expertise, most boomers still lack understanding of fundamental modern technologies like HTML and SQL, and remain unfamiliar with the transformative potential of open-source technologies.
-As a result, potential technological innovations are reduced to consumer products rather than becoming tools to a new way of life we need to survive, resource-gather, and thrive in a changing world.
+By preserving familiar Microsoft Office tools and traditional commuting patterns, they unintentionally restrict technological evolution.
+Most lack understanding of modern technologies like HTML and SQL, reducing potential innovations to mere consumer products rather than transformative tools for survival.

-For example, one insurance building appraiser I worked with insisted on using a measuring wheel to create blueprints.
-His work was excellent but took days to complete, while other appraisers used lasers and finished in hours.
-Another boomer, a CEO, refused to allow traveling insurance adjusters to use smartphones and text messaging for communicating with homeowners, insisting good customer service required in-person meetings and landline phones despite customers' already embracing faster options in the regular lives.
-Again, nobody intends to be obstinate, but those with more to lose have good read to resist change.
-Boomers, having lived through the "Golden Age of Capitalism" and being among the richest generations in history amid massive technological shifts, thus often hold back progress to protect their positions.
+For example, an insurance appraiser I worked with used a measuring wheel for blueprints, taking days to complete what others did in hours with lasers.
+Another boomer, the CEO, banned smartphones for adjusters, insisting on landline phones despite customers already embracing faster communication in their daily lives.
+Again, nobody intends to be obstinate, but those with higher position to lose have good read to resist change.

+The youth recognize their future is being sacrificed, reflected in the huge popularity of dystopian stories like _The Hunger Games_ and _Divergent_.
+Techvolution offers an alternative: by understanding technological evolution, we can transform powerlessness into agency, turning dystopian fears into a roadmap for deliberate, positive change.

-Evolution cannot select us for our best intentions.
+The key lesson is that evolution cannot select us for our best intentions.
 Despite natural selection constantly rejecting many aspects of our modern lifestyle, we remain too fixated on our genes and personality to listen and adapt.
-To purposefully evolve a better way of life, we must tune our identity to seek out, embrace, and protect new tools.
+To purposefully evolve a better way of life, we must tune our identity to seek out, embrace, and protect new tools; that are—for now—being held back.

+This is not a proclamation against boomers.
+Because as the history of collapses go, be it Royalist France or the Soviet Union, its the elderly pensioners who see their benefits cut the worst, and thus they should be the first to defend against our society's worsening problems.

+To solve our problems with upgraded tools we need to see ourselves as we are.

 Answer this yourself: what is more concerning in your daily life—if you sprain your ankle or if your water pipes freeze and burst while you are on vacation?
 Our ancestors might get caught by a lion in the first scenario, but today you would likely shrug it off, call in sick, and watch Netflix for a few days.
 But the second may cause you to go bankrupt.
 I should know; I had to deny some claims because the homeowner broke an unknown condition of their insurance policy.
 If the homeowner were technologically self-aware enough to turn the home's water off—a two-minute job—they would save themselves years of hardships and earn a wink from evolution.